Klarna

 What happens if I make a late payment?

-On March 16th 2023, Klarna began charging a fee of up to £5 for all late payments.
+On 16 March 2023, Klarna began charging a fee of up to £5 for all late payments by its BNPL users.
 If you place an order valued at £20 or above, you’ll be charged £5 if you miss your payment.
-If your order is below £20, your late payment fee will be under £5.
-The fee is also capped at 25% of your order.
+If your order is below £20, your late payment fee will be 25% of your order value.

 It’s important to note that Klarna reports purchases paid on time, late payments and unpaid purchases to both Experian and TransUnion, but at the moment, it does not affect your credit score.
 To learn more, read our full guide.